Rajeev-K/mvc-router/README.md

 ## Why MVC?
 MVC is a proven technology that has withstood the test of time.
 Applications built using this pattern tend to be simpler and more maintainable.

-MVC is a common and familiar pattern used by many frameworks, for building Web as well as native apps.
-If you are an iOS developer you may already be familiar with [MVC in Cocoa](https://developer.apple.com/library/archive/documentation/General/Conceptual/CocoaEncyclopedia/Model-View-Controller/Model-View-Controller.html).
-Most UI frameworks, including ASP.NET Core, JSP and JSF (Java based frameworks), Ruby on Rails, and Django (Python) are all based on MVC.
-That's no accident.
-These disparate platforms &mdash; mobile and Web &mdash; all converged on MVC because it is the best architectural pattern for developing user interfaces.
+MVC is a common and familiar pattern used by many frameworks for building both web and native applications.
+If you are an iOS developer, you may already be familiar with [MVC in Cocoa](https://developer.apple.com/library/archive/documentation/General/Conceptual/CocoaEncyclopedia/Model-View-Controller/Model-View-Controller.html).
+Most UI frameworks &mdash; including ASP.NET Core, Spring MVC (often used via Spring Boot), Ruby on Rails, and Django &mdash; are built around MVC or a close variation of it.
+This is not accidental.
+Across mobile and web platforms, MVC emerged as a practical way to separate concerns and structure user-interface code.

 When using React to implement views, MVC supports one-way data flow.
 Other technologies such as Flux/Redux also implement one-way data flow, but MVC requires far less boilerplate code.
 MVC also offers better separation of concerns, which is a good idea to adopt [even in Flux/Redux apps](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).